SwedbankPay/developer.swedbankpay.com/payments/credit-card/other-features.md

 ## Recur

 A `recur` payment is a payment that references a `recurrenceToken` created through a previous payment in order to charge the same card.
-Use the [expand][expansion] request parameter to get a response that includes one or more expanded sub-resources inlined.

 {:.code-header}
 **Request**